Marvrog/Marvrog/README.md

 Am a Passionate Developer who loves to Research.
 I believe if one knows a language well, learning tools made with it is much easier.
 I love to learn interesting stuffs.
 Web Development is my main focus and Mobile Development is a hobby.
 I love to research about complicated topics to understand how they work.
 Not the usual Dev who loves Project-Based Learning (but have got some Projects in Session).
 At leisure, am reading codebases to understand how systems are built.
-Apart from my Tech Stacks, i use any other tools a regular Dev uses.
+Apart from my Tech Stacks, i use any other tools a regular Developer uses.

 ### Current Research:
 - Writing Clean and Maintainable Code.